themue/site.themue.dev/content/career/index.md

 - Management of subcontractors for the development
 - Technologies: Linux, Go, MongoDB, Python, ZooKeeper, Amazon EC2, OpenStack, Azure, MAAS, LXC

-### 2006---2011 :: Team Manager and Consultant :: BTC
+### 2006---2011 :: Team Lead and Consultant :: BTC

 - Oldenburg, Germany
+- Team Lead with up to 24 team members
 - Maintenance and extension of Smalltalk and GemStone/S based configuration management system for telecommunication and networks
 - Analysis and consulting for SOA and software architectures
-- Team Manager with up to 24 team members
 - Trainer for requirements engineering and software cost estimation
 - Technologies: Smalltalk, GemStrone/S, Java EE/SE, BizTalk, C#, Python